 An in-depth consideration of American popular music styles and repertory from about 1920 to the present day.
 Analysis of representative pieces; consideration of critical and aesthetic issues relating to popular music; relationship of popular music to "art" music and to American culture and society.
 Prerequiste: minimum grade of 2.0 in each of MUHST 210, MUSIC 303, and MUSIC 306.

 The course will survey major styles and developments in the history of American popular music.
 Major emphasis will be devoted to the 1920s and the 1960s as particularly innovative periods that made lasting contributions to the sound and repertory of American popular music--contributions that endure to the present day.
 In Winter 2014 the course will include a weekly dance lab, devoted to exploring and understanding (through movement) the essential interrelationships between American popular music and American vernacular dance.

 General method of instruction

-Successful completion of all "core" courses (music history and music theory) for undergraduate music majors.
+Successful completion of all "core" courses (music history and music theory) for undergraduate music majors, or permission of instructor.

 Class assignments and grading

 Three brief papers on various topics related to class work; or one short and one longer paper.

 Written work and contributions to class discussions; attendance and participation in the dance lab.